Damon Independent School District

 Damon Independent School District is a public school district based in Damon, Texas (USA).

+The district covers grades Pre-Kindergarten through 8, making its school a K-8 school.

 History

 The date of establishment of the first school, located near an oil field, was not recorded; the 1900 Galveston hurricane destroyed this school.
 A replacement building opened shortly afterwards, and in 1921 a two-story building located between the current townsite and the former townsite opened.
 Damon High School opened in 1924.

 In 1947, Damon High School was closed.
 Damon ISD signed a contract with Needville ISD in 1949 so Damon ISD residents could go to school at Needville High School.
 Since 1947 students attended either Needville High or Columbia High School in West Columbia, Texas.

 A second building and a walkway to the first building opened in 1949.
 Additional classrooms, a cafeteria, and a gymnasium opened in 1955, and a science building opened in 1975.

 In 2016, the school district was rated "Meets Expectations with distinction by the Texas Education Agency.